REQUIREMENT FOR LICENSURE TO PRACTICE

 - Completion of 1/2 of all academic credits required for a baccalaureate degree in appropriate subject matter (including related sciences);

 - Graduation from a college of chiropractic which is accredited by the Council on Chiropractic Education or another agency appropriately approved by the U.S. Department of Education;

 - Successful completion of the National Board of Chiropractic Examiners Part I, Part II, Part III, Physiotherapy, and Part IV Practical Examinations; **

 - Successful completion of the Board Jurisprudence Examination;

-- Complete a Criminal Background Check (see CBC tab for more information)
+- complete a Criminal Background Check (CBC) (See the CBC tab for more information)